Al Khor (city): Neolithic cemetery

-More substantial finds would be recovered from the remaining six excavations.
-The team concluded that some graves were reserved for individuals while others were apparently family burials.
-Artifacts uncovered included shell beads, obsidian beads and carnelian beads.
-The cairns are of indeterminable age but are thought to date from some time in the Neolithic period.
+More substantial finds were recovered from the next six excavations.
+The team concluded that some graves were reserved for individuals while others were family burials.
+Artifacts uncovered included shell beads, obsidian beads, and carnelian beads.
+The cairns are of indeterminable age but are thought to date from some time in the Neolithic period, possibly from 5,000 to 6,000 years ago.
+It has been speculated that, as sea levels would have been approximately 2 m higher, the hillock containing the burial sites would have presented as an island during that period.